operator-framework/java-operator-sdk/docs/documentation/features.md

 ### Correctness and Automatic Retries

-There is a possibility to turn of the automatic retries.
+There is a possibility to turn off the automatic retries.
 This is not desirable, unless there is a very specific reason.
 Errors naturally happen, typically network errors can cause some temporal issues, another case is when a custom resource is updated during the reconciliation (using `kubectl` for example), in this case if an update of the custom resource from the controller (using `UpdateControl`) would fail on a conflict.
 The automatic retries covers these cases and will